SuadeLabs/fire/documentation/properties/cum_recoveries.md

 ---

 [Regulation (EU) 2016/867][2016/867] defines this attribute as the total amount recovered since the date of default.
 It is further described in the [AnaCredit Module Part II][module] as the amount received from the start of the latest default of the instrument until the reporting reference date.
-For the purpose of this attribute, 'default' has the definition in accordance with Article 178 of [Regulation  (EU) No 575/2013][CRR].
+For the purpose of this attribute, a 'default' will be deemed to have occurred if it meets the conditions of  Article 178 of [Regulation  (EU) No 575/2013][CRR].

 The minimum amount recorded should be 0.